 - Dewsbury Road Community Hub & Library, 190 Dewsbury Road, LS11 6PF

 - Halton Library, 273 Selby Road, LS15 7JR

 - The Compton Centre Community Hub & Library, Harehills Lane, Harehills, LS9 7BG

 - The Reginald Centre, Chapeltown Road, Leeds, LS7 3EX.

-Opening hours are 10am to 4pm, Monday to Friday, and 10am to 1pm on Saturday (except City Centre Community Hub, which doesn’t open Saturdays).
+Opening hours are 10am to 4pm Monday to Friday, and 10am to 1pm on Saturdays (except City Centre Community Hub which doesn’t open Saturdays).

 - Punjabi – Pakistan